CoinFabrik/ico/deployment/Deployment_Instructions.md

 - Compile contract running `./recompile.sh`.
 It will make dir 'build' in the current directory 'deployment' and dump the output there.
 - In [networks](networks.json) change the networks' information accordingly.
-- Change configuration data in [client_config](client_config.py)
+- Change configuration data in [client_config](client_config.py).
+- If needed, set the gas in [deploy](deploy.py) and gasPrice in [tx_args](tx_args.py)

 ### Deployment

-- For Deployment: Run `./crowdsale_deployment.py -n mainnet`.
+- For Deployment: Run `./crowdsale_deployment.py [-n NETWORK] [-p PROVIDER]`.
+  - Options for NETWORK: {mainnet, ropsten, poanet}.
+Defaults to poanet.
+  - Options for PROVIDER: {http, ws, ipc}.
+Defaults to http.
-  - You will be asked to enter the contract's name, the gas price and name of the deployment.
+  - You will be asked to enter the name of the deployment.
+The hash and the address will be printed.
-- For Configuration: Run `./configurate.py -n mainnet (-a <address> or -d <deployment_name>)`
+- For configuration: Run `./configurate.py [-n NETWORK] [-p PROVIDER] [-a ADDRESS] [-d DEPLOYMENT_NAME]`.
+Make sure you pass the ADDRESS or the DEPLOYMENT_NAME as parameter.
-  - You will be asked to enter the gas price and approve the configuration parameters.
+  - You will be asked to approve the configuration parameters.